 It’s common knowledge that content marketing is marketing in today’s business world.
-Most businesses know how important it is to provide the right information to the right people at the right time.
+Most businesses know how important it is to have a clear content marketing strategy in order to provide the right information to the right people at the right time.

 However, a recent Smart Insights study has shown that a massive 47% of content is produced only for the top of the sales funnel, or the awareness stage of the purchasing journey.